chavarera/PythonScript/MachineLearning/JupyterNotebook/ShortCutsofJupyter.md

 ### Open Jupyter NoteBook at Particular Directory

-conside you want to open Jupyter notebook at following path
+consider you want to open Jupyter notebook at the following path
 ```
 C:\Users\ravi\Desktop\PythonScript
 ```